The Coffee Scientist’s Guide to Making Better Coffee at Home

 With beans in hand, the next question is how to brew them.
 One standard piece of advice in the coffee industry is that there are few better investments than a good grinder.
 Burr grinders use sets of rotating mechanical burrs to grind coffee beans down to a consistent size, adjustable by moving the burrs nearer or farther apart.
 Blade grinders – the kind you might use for spices – use a rotating blade to pulverize the beans; this creates fragments of variable size, which leads to variable rates of extraction when they interact with water.
 Since different brewing methods do better with different grind settings, a burr grinder allows for more control and consistency.

 Even so, Peter notes that any grinder is better than no grinder: “Once you break up coffee it loses aroma, and you want that in your house and in your cup.”
 To capture the enticing aromas and flavors of fresh coffee, grind whole beans right before brewing.

 A motorized burr grinder does require some upfront investment, but it’s less than the price of many Keurig brewers, and a good one will last for years.
 I put my first Baratza burr grinder to use for more than a decade, working out to just pennies per cup over its lifetime.
 A less costly option is to buy a burr grinder that you manually power by turning a crank.
 I pack one of these when I travel, and it’s effective, but beware that it may require more labor than you want to exert first thing in the morning.
-(Then again, with gyms currently closed down, a manual grinder might be just what you need for a quick arm workout — just remember to alternate arms each morning.)

 It’s also worth getting a digital kitchen scale to measure out consistent ratios of coffee to water; for most brewing methods, recommendations range from between 15-18 grams of water for every gram of coffee.